EU accepts Amazon e-book commitments to settle antitrust case

 The EU competition enforcer then gave rivals and customers a month to provide feedback before it decides whether to accept the proposal.
 Under EU antitrust rules, such settlements mean no finding of infringement nor fines which could reach 10 percent of a company's global turnover.

-The Commission is also probing Amazon over its arrangement with Luxembourg to minimise its tax bill, part of a crackdown on such deals in the 28-country bloc.
+The Commission is also probing Amazon over its arrangement with Luxembourg to minimize its tax bill, part of a crackdown on such deals in the 28-country bloc.

+Reporting By Philip Blenkinsop and Foo Yun Chee; editing by Robert-Jan Bartunek